Leuviah/project-leuviah/README.md

     Best of luck in all your endeavors.
 Lets get Froggy🐸

+			>> We believe in the potential of AI to improve our lives in big and small ways.
+			We need to make sure it's for the benefit of everyone.
+			>> For the first time, we're having machines move into roles that have been the roles of human beings.
+			Might these technologies
+			have inadvertent effects on people and society?
+			Do they align with people's values, their ethics?
+			We needed to think through the implications, for our company.
+			>> Responsible AI is the approach that we take to developing and deploying our technology
+			making sure our principles are brought to life and that it empowers everyone
+			and is inclusive and accessible for people.
+			>> â€Apple.â€
+			>> â€Excellent!â€

+			>> The job of the office of responsible AI is to put our principles into practice,
+			by operationalizing ethics across the company.
+			>> The Aether committee is responsible for deliberating about hard, new questions.
+			>> We are sister organizations.

+			>> We have to think through what it means to detect bias, make our systems more fair;
+			to detect errors and blind spots in our technologies, and on thinking through the kinds of advice we give to other organizations, and to our leaders, where technology can impose on privacy and human rights.
+			Responsibility is at the core.

+			We're learning, every day, about this new role of responsible computing.
+			>> We need to translate academic thought to language that our engineers and
+			sales people are familiar with.
+			Our customers are grappling with many of the same issues.
+			It's incumbent on us to share what we learn.

+			>> Itâ€™s about trying to do better every day;
+			working with our customers,
+			and outside agencies, to develop processes, and deliver responsible computing technologies to the world.

 <img style="display: block;-webkit-user-select: none;margin: auto;cursor: zoom-in;background-color: hsl(0, 0%, 90%);" src="https://raw.githubusercontent.com/Leuviah/effective-goggles/main/b4storm.gif" width="1080" height="480">

 	⪩This is hard to understand fully without context;